modernmt/modernmt/README.md

 ## About this Release

-This application is the binary version of MMT (open source distribution expected by the end 2016).

 This MMT release will allow you to create an MT engine, available via a REST API, given your training data (folder with line aligned text files)

 Intro video: http://87k.eu/lk9l